brikeats/Cell-Tracking/README.md

 * `pims` for reading tiff stacks
 * `ffmpeg` or `avconv` command line tools for creating movies

 Everything is pure python except for the function `write_movie` in `BKlib.py`, which uses `ffmpeg`/`avconv`.
 One of these will probably be installed on Linux machines; it can be installed on Mac using the binaries [here](http://ffmpegmac.net/).
-This should be useable on Windows, except that you won't be able to save numpy arrays as movies.
+The scripts should work on Windows, except that you won't be able to save numpy arrays as movies.

 ## Scripts